exploratory-io/book/user-defined-plugin.md

 ##### select

 This is useful when you want to create a static single value selector.
 For example, if you want to create a time range selector, you can create it by specifying `options` and `itemDataType` like below. `options` is an array of selector options and each option needs to have `label` and `value` attributes.
 If your option value is text, `itemDataType` should be set as `text`.
 If your option value is number, `itemDataType` should be number.
 Date is not supported for `itemDataType` for now.
 To set default selection, you can set your default value to `defaultValue` attribute.
+If you want to pass `NULL` to underlying R function, set `value` as `null` in your JSON file.

 ```
 {